mikemayops/mikemayops.github.io/how_to_hide_api_keys_natively/index.md

 $secureValue.key = $key | ConvertTo-SecureString -AsPlainText -Force | ConvertFrom-SecureString

 ```
 Now, before we move on, there's something that it's important to note from above.
-All that `ConvertTo-SecureString` is doing is obfuscating the string, it is _**not**_ encrypting its conents.
+All that `ConvertTo-SecureString` is doing is obfuscating the string, it is _**not**_ encrypting its contents.
 By obfuscating, all the PowerShell host is going to do is print `System.Secure.SecureString` when referencing it.
 It's placing this value in a "Special" place in memory:

 \
 {{< figure src="SecureStringEx1.JPG" title="Secure String" >}}

-To actually encrypt the string ( as counter intuitive as it sounds ) you need to pass this generated `SecureSting` to  `ConvertFrom-SecureString`.
+To actually encrypt the string ( as counter intuitive as it sounds ) you need to pass this generated `SecureString` to  `ConvertFrom-SecureString`.
 This was a bit confusing for me at first because "obviously" if you want to convert *from* a `SecureString` it will just turn into the ***un-secure*** version of it, duh!
 But actually, this command is *encrypting* the string.

 {{<admonition info "Important">}}
 If no key is specified the `ConvertFrom-SecureString` Cmdlet encrypts the data with the Windows Data Protection API (DPAPI), which uses  _**Machine**_ and _**User**_ specific cyphers, meaning that you can't decypher the generated encrypted string from a different machine if the file is copied.